 The ACSC builds on the already strong links between government and the private sector, particularly those already established by ACSC agencies.

 This includes regional engagement in capital cities across the country.
-The Joint Cyber Security program will transition with CERT Australia into the ACSC and will be our key program for engaging with industry.
-In fact, the JCSC offices will expand to become the interstate offices of the new ACSC, or the ACSC Nodes.
+The Joint Cyber Security program will be our key program for engaging with industry.
+JCSC offices will expand to become the interstate offices of the ACSC, or the ACSC Nodes.
 This means that, over time, there will be enhanced support and services through the ACSC Nodes for industry, government and the community through greater collaboration and information-sharing.

-Canberra-based ACSC staff are in the process of moving into the ACSC's new building in Brindabella Park, which has been designed to support increased collaboration with the private sector.
+Canberra-based ACSC staff have moved into ACSC's new building in Brindabella Park, which has been designed to support increased collaboration with the private sector.
 The new facility is multi-classified, making it more accessible for visitors and staff with lower security classifications.